Flag of Canada

 Plant back crops8

-Barley, dry field peas, lentils, field corn, soybean, wheat (spring, winter, durum)
+Barley, canary seed, chickpeas, dry field peas, faba beans, fall rye, field corn, lentils, oats, soybeans, triticale, wheat (spring, winter, durum)

 Following season7

-Barley, canola, dry common beans, dry field peas, flax, field corn, lentils, mustard, soybean, wheat (spring, durum)
+Barley, canary seed, canola, chickpeas, dry common beans, dry field peas, faba beans, flax, field corn, lentils, mustard, oats, soybeans, triticale, wheat (spring, durum)

 7 Following a spring application of Voraxor.